thoughtbot/capybara-webkit/README.md

 About
 -----

-The capybara WebKit driver was written by Joe Ferris, Tristan Dunn, and Jason Morrison from [thoughtbot, inc](http://thoughtbot.com/community).
+The capybara WebKit driver is maintained by Joe Ferris and Matt Mongeau.
+It was written by [thoughtbot, inc](http://thoughtbot.com/community) with the help of numerous [contributions from the open source community](https://github.com/thoughtbot/capybara-webkit/contributors).

 Code for rendering the current webpage to a PNG is borrowed from Phantom.js' implementation.